billywongstuy/SystemsFP-Fall16-HuangK_WongB_ZhuA/README.md

 ## Notes

 (Before we implement signals)
-* Be sure to exit all clients before exiting the server.
+<b>*Be sure to exit all clients before exiting the server.
-  * Failure to comply will result in a server attachment error that will last for a short while.
+  * Failure to comply will result in a server attachment error that will last for a short while.</b>